- First Patient with Parkinson`s Disease Successfully Dosed in Second Phase 1 Study

 - Multiple Biomarkers to be Assessed

-"We are extremely pleased to initiate this study of PRX002 in patients with Parkinson's disease," said Dale Schenk, PhD, President and Chief Executive Officer of Prothena.
-"Building on our robust preclinical studies that demonstrated targeting α-synuclein led to both functional and cognitive improvement in animal models of Parkinson's disease, together with Roche, we are excited for the opportunity to assess PRX002 in patients with Parkinson's disease."
+"We are extremely pleased to initiate this study of PRX002 in patients with Parkinson`s disease," said Dale Schenk, PhD, President and Chief Executive Officer of Prothena.
+"Building on our robust preclinical studies that demonstrated targeting a-synuclein led to both functional and cognitive improvement in animal models of Parkinson`s disease, together with Roche, we are excited for the opportunity to assess PRX002 in patients with Parkinson`s disease."

-α-synuclein, is found extensively in neurons and is a major component of pathological inclusions that characterize several neurodegenerative disorders, including Parkinson's disease, dementia with Lewy bodies, and multiple system atrophy, which collectively are termed synucleinopathies.
+a-synuclein, is found extensively in neurons and is a major component of pathological inclusions that characterize several neurodegenerative disorders, including Parkinson`s disease, dementia with Lewy bodies, and multiple system atrophy, which collectively are termed synucleinopathies.